dangminhduc/aws-solution-architecture-professional-note/README.md

   - Create a VPN connection: Create the VPN connection using the customer gateway in combination with the virtual private gateway or transit gateway that you created earlier.
   - Download the configuration file: After you create the VPN connection, you can download a sample configuration file to use for configuring the customer gateway device.
   - Configure the customer gateway device: Use the sample configuration file to configure your customer gateway device.
 The customer gateway device is the physical or software appliance on your side of the VPN connection
+- Direct Connect can be setup redundantly by creating 2nd connection to a different Direct Connection location to improve availability.
+- 2 VPN connections from different Customer Gatewayto single Virtual Private Gateway with dynamic routing in BGP + VPN Equal-Cost Multi-Path routing can be implemented to increase availability.

 ## IoT
 - AWS IoT Core helps you connect devices to AWS Services and other devices, secure data interactions, and process and act upon device data.